 For the ‘birder’ the choice sites are the forests of Sinharaja and Horton Plains.
 For family enjoyment the National Parks of Yala, Bundala and Uda Walawe are more easily accessible.
 The amazing abundance of over 400 varieties of birds in Sri Lanka is attributable to the tropical climate and wide range of natural habitats, from mountains to lowlands to dry plains and lush forests.
-Our experts can arrange a personalized tour and advise you on the ideal tour of Sri Lanka to capture all varieties of bird combined with the highlights of Sri Lanka’s sightseeing.
+Our Travel Consultants can arrange a personalized tour and advise you on the ideal tour of Sri Lanka to capture all varieties of bird combined with the highlights of Sri Lanka’s sightseeing.

 |Ella||Adam’s Peak||East Highlands|